sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/email.md

 ## Features

-- Supports the login authentication mechanisms necessary for use with Google Mail, Office 365, and other standards based email providers and transports.
+The Sensu Email Handler plugin supports the login authentication mechanisms required for use with Google Mail, Office 365, and other standards-based email providers and transports.

-- Can use [environment variables and secrets management][7] to avoid exposing your email provider username/password.
+- Use Sensu [environment variables and secrets management][7] to avoid exposing your email provider username and password.
 - [Event-based templating][2]: include observation data from event attributes to add meaningful, actionable context to your email alert messages.

 ## Get the plugin